Pnwcomputers/The-Computer-Handbook/Part VII - Practical Tips & Advanced Basics/Chapter 19 - Performance Optimization/Chapter19-PerformanceOptimization.md

 ### What's Next?

-In **Chapter 20**, we'll cover **Planning for the Future**—the essential knowledge you need to make smart, long-term technology and security decisions.
+In [Chapter 20](../Chapter%2020%20-%20Planning%20for%20the%20Future/Chapter20-PlanningfortheFuture.md), we'll cover **Planning for the Future**—the essential knowledge you need to make smart, long-term technology and security decisions.

 **Remember:** The most expensive performance upgrades are the unnecessary ones.
 The best upgrade is the one that addresses a measured bottleneck for a reasonable cost.